Moving to Dubai

 • Low corporate tax up to 9%

-• It has a strategic location between the East and the West, making it an ideal business hub.
+• It has a strategic location between the East and the West, making it an ideal business hub across the world.

 • It is of well-developed infrastructure and a strong economy, with a favorable tax regime that attracts international business entrepreneurs.